Kindness and Compassion for Animals

 "Children trained to extend justice, kindness and mercy to animals become more just, kind and considerate in their relation with each other.
 Character training along these lines in youth will result in men and women of broader sympathies, more humane, more law-abiding and in every respect more valuable citizens."

 I had the good fortune to always have a pet in the family during my childhood.
 At that time, my awareness did not go beyond the simple experience that these pets were fun to play with, were good companions, and required daily chores.
-Later on in life, I wondered from time-to-time about the influences that caused my core beliefs.
-I have come to believe that living with pets, during my formative years, had a significant effect on shaping my deep-rooted feelings of kindness and compassion for animals.
-Little did I know back then that the bulldogs and pug dogs that I grew up with would serve as a mentor for the invaluable lesson of kindness and compassion for any being that suffers.
-(Click the About Ira tab to view Ira Fischer’s biography).
+Later on in life, I wondered from time-to-time about the influences that helped to form my core belief of kindness and compassion for animals.
+I came to the conclusion that living with pets, during my formative years, had a significant effect on shaping my deep-rooted feelings for animals.
+Little did I know back then that the bulldogs and pug dogs that I grew up with would serve as a mentor for an invaluable lesson.
+See Ira Fischer’s biography to read more about my evolution from animal lover to animal advocate.

-Imagine, what a wonderful world this could be if animals would be treated with the reverence and respect that should be the birthright of all living beings.
+Imagine, what a wonderful world this could be if animals would be treated with the reverence and respect that should be the birthright of all beings.
 Extending kindness and compassion to animals would surely improve the lives of all inhabitants of our planet, as suggested by the 1993 United States National Parent-Teacher Association Congress.
 Indeed, it is difficult to think of a more valuable code for people to live by.

-Imagine, if everyone embraced the philosophy of kindness and compassion to animals for our fellow beings, how many of the sad stories that fill the news every day could be replaced, instead, with stories of happiness.
-Imagine, what a wonderful world this could be if “mankind” would extend the circle of kindness and compassion to all animals.
-We would take a giant step towards realizing the mission of a better world for all to enjoy in peace and harmony!
+Imagine, what a wonderful world this could be if “mankind” would extend the circle of kindness and compassion to all animals and take a giant step towards realizing the mission of a better world for all to enjoy in peace and harmony!

 Thanking you, I remain